79.3% of mothers are granted sole custody of their children. Court-ordered custody arrangements show this notable statistic.

 - Healthcare or other important appointments

-Failing to do these will be considered child neglect and that’s a form of abuse.
-You must be wondering now, will a mother lose custody if it’s a minor violation?
+Failing to do these will be considered child neglect, and that’s a form of abuse.
+You must be wondering now: Will a mother lose custody if it’s a minor violation?

 No, if a mother fails to confirm her child’s well-being once in a while, it may not affect the custody arrangement.